devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 ### Visualize the metrics in your PizzaServer dashboard.

--   Create a visualization panel
+-   Edit the Metrics visualization in your dashboard.
--   Select grafanacloud-yourusername-prom as the data source.
 -   Enter a PromQL query to see all metrics from the test data source.
     -   `{source="grafana_cloud_doc"}` or whatever source the test metric has.